Nuclei-Software/nuclei-sdk/doc/source/faq.rst

 The windows steps and linux steps are different, please take care.

-Why the provided application is not running correctly in my HummingBird Evaluation Board?
+Why the provided application is not running correctly in my Nuclei FPGA Evaluation Board?
 -----------------------------------------------------------------------------------------

 Please check the following items: